spacetelescope/notebook-infrastructure/docs/ci_caller_workflows.md

+# Overview of notebook CI caller scripts

-# Scheduled Notebook Execution GitHub Action Documentation
+## Scheduled Notebook Execution - ci_nightly.yml

 The "Scheduled Notebook Execution" GitHub Action is designed to automate the regular execution of Jupyter Notebooks within a repository.
 This scheduled execution ensures that notebooks remain functional over time and that their outputs are up-to-date.